We offer a variety of services. For more information, click the plus and minus signs below to open and close each section.

 Reimbursement for mileage to and from medical treatment, parking, cab fares etc.

 Receive up to $20.00 per day for reasonable expenses incurred for services the injured person used to do for his or her self or their dependents, but can no longer perform due to injuries suffered in the accident.
-Like wage loss, replacement services are paid only for the first three years after the accident.
+As with wage loss, replacement services are paid only for the first three years after the accident.

 Your No-Fault benefits may be affected by other insurance (e.g., health insurance or workers’ compensation) and government benefits (e.g., SSD or Medicare/Medicaid.)
-This is a very complex area of the law which requires detailed examination of the policy, as well as an in-depth review of State and Federal law.

 Note: The No-Fault law in Michigan is very complex.
 This outline is only intended to give a general overview of the law.
 It is not intended to take the place of a formal opinion from an attorney.
 The importance of obtaining an opinion concerning specific issues or problems from a licensed attorney cannot be overemphasized.